-This course analyzes the historical, socio-cultural, psychological and political construction of death, dying and bereavement in the United States.
+This course analyzes the historical, socio-cultural, psychological and political construction of death, dying and bereavement in the United States and across world cultures.
 Ethical debates in the right-to-die movement and other social issues about the quality of life will be explored.
 This course will also address the challenges and rewards in working with the dying and grieving.